gerassimos/kgs/exercises/K_S2_First_kubectl_commands_ex.md

  - Which is the IP address of the pod?
  - Which are the labels of the Pod?
  - Describe the Container(s) created.
  - Which is the name of the container that is created from the Pod.
-(Note that this is automatically crated from the kubernetes cluster)
  - Describe the **Conditions** and the **Events** of the Pod.
  - Display the logs of the pod
  - From the master node of the cluster use the `curl` command and the IP address of the Pod to retrieve the index.html page of the nginx webserver
- - Display the content of the file `/run/secrets/kubernetes.io/serviceaccount/token` which is located in the nginx pod `kubectl exec nginx -- cat /run/secrets/kubernetes.io/serviceaccount/token` Note in case there is more than one container in the pod then the syntax of this command is `kubectl exec <pod-name> <container-name> -- <cmd>`
+ - Display the content of the file `/run/secrets/kubernetes.io/serviceaccount/token` which is located in the nginx pod
  - Delete the Pod

-### Exercise 2 - Deployment
+### Exercise 2 - Deployment lifecycle
+ - Create a new **Deployment** with the nginx Docker image.
+ - List all resources in the *default* namespace.
+ - Describe all the resources that are part of the Deployment.
+ - Scale the **Deployment** up to 5 replicas
+ - Display all the Pods in the *default* namespace and the related labels.
+ - Display the logs of all the Pods that are part of the Deployment.
+ - Delete the **Deployment**

 ### Exercise 3 - Create a pod with yml file - The Declarative way
-create a yml ???
-use the yml file deployment.yml available at ... to deploy
+ - Create a new **Pod** with the **redis** Docker image by using the Declarative way.
+The name of the Pod should be *redis-pod* and the name of the container should be *redis-container*
+ - List the *redis-pod* pod in the *default* namespace.
+ - Display the logs of the **redis-container**

 ---